pamerasrinivas/aws-training1/README.md

 # aws-training1
-The repository is for inv aws training
+The repository is for inv aws training internal purpose